 When you are sharing the road with a vehicle that weighs several thousand pounds more than your vehicle you would hope that the truck next to you has the best possible parts and is in proper working order.
 However, all too often drivers and companies will avoid keeping their vehicles off the road in the name of making sure a delivery time and appointment is met.

 If you have been the victim of a truck accident then there is a high probability that you will sustain injuries or damages.
 If you find yourself in this situation it is crucial to contact an attorney immediately who will be able to help you fight the large trucking companies that will attempt to deny their drivers were the reason behind an accident.

 Damages and Compensation for a Truck Accident on Interstate 170

-If you have been in an accident on Interstate 170 in Maryland it can be difficult to determine how much compensation you may be entitled to unless you work closely with an experienced attorney.
+If you have been in an accident on Interstate 170 in Maryland it can be difficult to determine how much compensation you might be entiltied unless you work closely with an experienced attorney.
 Fair compensation for your injuries and damages under Maryland law can be difficult to prove.
-While most accidents are brought under a theory of negligence, Maryland is in a small minority of states that provides that a negligent driver cannot recover from another negligent driver even one driver was overwhelmingly at fault for the accident.
+While most accidents are brought under a theory of negligence, Maryland is in a small minority of states that provides that a negligent driver cannot recover from another negligent driver even one driver was overwhelmingly at causing the accident.
 This means that in an accident case between your car and a truck if the jury finds that you were even a small percentage negligent you will not be entitled to compensation for your injuries.
-However, if it is overwhelmingly apparent that the other driver was the reason for the accident, then drivers can take advantage of the insurance systems in Maryland which provide for compensation for:

 Because of the harsh negligence laws in Maryland, it is important to consider how seriously you or your car was injured or damaged, how long you might suffer from your injuries, and if you will ever fully recover from your injuries.